IES-Org/ies/README.md

 - [`4dOntologyIntro.md`](./v4.3/docs/4dOntologyIntro.md) – Introduction to the 4D Ontology
 - [`ies.md`](./v4.3/docs/ies.md) – Background and purpose of the Information Exchange Standard
 - [`Sample-Data/`](./Sample-Data) – Sample datasets for validation, testing, and demonstration purposes
+- [`Specification`](./v4.3/Specification) - The ontology specification documents for the Information Exchange Standard
+- [`Supporting-Documentation/`](./v4.3/Supporting-Documentation) – Additional guidance and reference materials

+Further information is available on the [IES website](https://www.informationexchangestandard.org)

 ---